- Student Life

 The CNA program prepares students to take the written and practical skill exam to obtain the New York State Nursing Home Nurse Aide Certification.
 A Certified Nurse Aide performs delegated tasks involving personal care of residents of long-term care skilled nursing facilities.
 The majority of CNAs are employed at geriatric nursing facilities; however CNAs are also in demand for work with pediatric and developmentally disabled residents.
 The SCCC/HPOG CNA course has a minimum of 90 classroom hours and a minimum of 30 hours of rotations in clinical sites.
 Embedded in the HPOG CNA training is an additional 40 hours of Personal Care Aide (PCA) training for those who might prefer to work in home settings.
 The CNA/PCA course lasts approximately 7 weeks and, to ensure success, it provides more than the required number of classroom and lab hours.
 It is expected that in the next 10 years the demand for these positions in the capital region will increase by 11% and the average wage is $10.50 / hour

 A Home Health Aide (HHA) has a scope of care services wider and more advanced than a PCA.
 Several times a year, we offer this standalone 3 ½ week, 75 hour training, which includes 40 hours to reach PCA with an additional 35 hours (including 8 hours clinical rotation in a home care or assisted living setting).
-Labor market analysis projects growing demand (33%) and high need in home care professionals in the next ten years with an average wage of $11.50/hour”.
+Labor market analysis projects growing demand (33%) and high need in home care professionals in the next ten years with an average starting wage of $10.00/hour”.
 This course is ideally suited to those wishing to become certified HHA and work with residents in their homes.
 In addition, we offer to those students who already have a PCA the opportunity to advance their career by obtaining a certification in HHA.
 By following an 8 day course we provide participants with the knowledge and experience to become certified HHA.